pybind/pybind11/docs/compiling.rst

 .. [binder] http://cppbinder.readthedocs.io/en/latest/about.html

 [AutoWIG]_ is a Python library that wraps automatically compiled libraries into high-level languages.
-Our approach consists in parsing C++ code using LLVM/Clang technologies and generating the wrappers using the Mako templating engine.
-Our approach is automatic, extensible, and applies to very complex C++ libraries, composed of thousands of classes or incorporating modern meta-programming constructs.
+It parses C++ code using LLVM/Clang technologies and generates the wrappers using the Mako templating engine.
+The approach is automatic, extensible, and applies to very complex C++ libraries, composed of thousands of classes or incorporating modern meta-programming constructs.

 ..
 [AutoWIG] https://github.com/StatisKit/AutoWIG